Aftermarket Mobile Apps Introduction

 Dana’s aftermarket Family Brand Units are called that for a reason.
 They’re part of the Dana Family of Brands.
 Every effort should be made to align each particular Brand so that they bear a family resemblance.
 What happens once you scroll down or click off of the landing page will be up to the individual Brand manager, but the landing pages should look like the illustrations below.
-Note that the confetti is the same size and the Family Brand Units are the same size, except for SVL which has to necessarily be a little larger due to the shortness of the word.
+Note that the confetti is the same size and the Family Brand Units are the same size.

 Secondary Page Background Colors